tanaylakhani/firecrawl/README.md

 orchestration, up to and including changing the actual HTTP implementation used to make the request.
 See Connections below for additional details.

-Any `Firecrawl` request, including the `scrape` method as used above, will thus return a `Faraday::Response`.
+Any `Firecrawl` request, including the `submit` method as used above, will thus return a `Faraday::Response`.
 This response includes a `success?` method which indicates if the request was successful.
 If the request was successful, the `response.result` method will be an instance of `Firecrawl::ScrapeResult` that will encapsulate the scraping result.
-This instance, in turn, has a `success?` method which will return +true+ if +Firecrawl+ successfully scraped the page.
+This instance, in turn, has a `success?` method which will return `true` if Firecrawl successfully scraped the page.

 A successful result will include html, markdown, screenshot, as well as any action and llm results and related metadata.